Capital Gains on Securities

 Ans.

-Since period of holding of the shares is more than 12 months, capital gain shall be treated as long term capital asset.
+Since period of holding of the shares is more than 12 months (i.e., from February 2010 to April 2023), capital gain shall be treated as long term capital gain.
 As per provisions of the Act, LTCG on sale of shares, listed on recognized stock exchange and on which STT is paid is taxable @10% on LTCG, subject to said LTCG upto Rs.
 1 Lakh being exempt from tax.
-However, for securities purchased before 1 February 2018 and sold after 31 March 2018, all gains up to 31 January 2018 will be grandfathered i.e. would be exempt from tax.
+Additionally, as explained above in Note 1 of FAQ 3, for securities purchased before 1 February 2018 and sold after 31 March 2018, all gains up to 31 January 2018 will be grandfathered.
 Further, no benefit of indexation shall be available on such sale.

 Purchase Cost of share on 1 January 2017: Rs.
 50